Moris Carrozzieri

-Moris Carrozzieri (born 16 November 1980) is an Italian former football defender.
+Moris Carrozzieri (born 16 November 1980) is an Italian former footballer who played as a defender.

 Club career

 Early career

-Carrozzieri started his professional career at A.S.
-Bari.
-He was loaned to Andria and Giulianova (both at Serie C1) and then to Martina and Teramo (both at Serie C2).
+Carrozzieri started his professional career at AS Bari.
+He was loaned to Fidelis Andria and Giulianova (both at Serie C1) and then to Martina and Teramo (both at Serie C2).

 He help Teramo gain promotion to Serie C1 in summer 2002, and the club bought half of the registration rights of the player.
 In summer 2003, Carrozzieri was sold to newly promoted team Sampdoria, by Teramo bought Bari's half and re-sold to the Genoese club.

 Sampdoria

 First season of Carrozzieri in Serie A, he made 25 appearances and the team finished 8th.
 The club bought rest of the rights at the end of the season.

-However, he just made 3 appearances in the second season, and he was loaned to A.C.
-Arezzo of Serie B at the end of the season.
+However, he just made 3 appearances in the second season, and he was loaned to AC Arezzo of Serie B at the end of the season.

 He made 35 appearances and the team finished 7th.

 Atalanta

 On 5 July 2006 newly promoted Atalanta signed Carrozzieri by bought half of the registration rights for €1.1 million, which saw Carrozzieri returned to Italian top division.

-On 21 September 2006 Carrozzieri was suspended for two months by the Lega Calcio as investigation turned out he and 2005 teammate Francesco Flachi at U.C.
-Sampdoria were gathering information for gamblers in Italian football.
+On 21 September 2006 Carrozzieri was suspended for two months by the Lega Calcio as investigation turned out he and 2005 teammate Francesco Flachi at UC Sampdoria were gathering information for gamblers in Italian football.
 Sampdoria received a €20,000 fine.
 The appeal to Commissione d'Appello Federale of Federazione Italiana Giuoco Calcio was also dismissed.

 Atalanta bought all the rights on 6 June 2007 for €870,000. (which Sampdoria booked a financial loss of €230,000 for the discount).